aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/20-create-project/300-structure.md

 }
 ```

-This code loads and instantiate the `CdkWorkshopStack` class from the
+This code loads and instantiates the `CdkWorkshopStack` class from the
 `~/CdkWorkshopStack.java` file.
 We won't need to look at this file anymore.

 ## The main stack